What makes one nutrition professional more clinically successful than another?

 Specifically, why do some practitioner’s clients get radically better (despite years of struggle) when others cannot figure out how to resolve their troublesome symptoms?

-I have learned some of the reasons why, and below I share 5 common errors that inhibit results.
+I have learned some of the reasons why, and in this article I share 5 common errors that inhibit results.

 …then I give you insight to avoid them and help improve your overall success.